 How is World Teachers' Day celebrated around the world?

 Events may also be held in your own city or country or even virtually.
 Beyond that, in 2017 Education International published a list on its website—along with other information—depicting how WTD is celebrated worldwide.
-Last year, for example, the Canadian Teachers’ Federation awarded the CTF Norm Goble World Teachers’ Day Award to UNNOEH, the Union Nationale des Normaliens/Normaliennes et Éducateurs/Éducatrices d’Haïti.
+In 2017, for example, the Canadian Teachers’ Federation awarded the CTF Norm Goble World Teachers’ Day Award to UNNOEH, the Union Nationale des Normaliens/Normaliennes et Éducateurs/Éducatrices d’Haïti.
 CTERA, an Argentinian labor union, also published a letter from General Secretary Sonia Alesso, which highlighted the link between education and politics, stating, “…an education project that wants to foster democracy and empowerment has to be reflected in politics, with the guarantee of free quality public education as a social and human right.”

 How can I celebrate World Teachers’ Day?

 Aside from seeking out seminars in your community or webinars that explore relevant K-12 issues, think back to the moment you realized you wanted to be a teacher.
 Was there anybody in particular who served as your inspiration?
 Consider reaching out and letting them know they had a powerful effect on your life and career choice.

 Perhaps you can even ask your own students to think back to their favorite teacher—besides you, of course—and let him or her know why their past interactions were so meaningful.
 See if they can get creative, maybe by creating and designing a personal card or writing a poem expressing their gratitude.
 Even a simple "thank you" can make a teacher's day.

 Who is a teacher who had a meaningful impact on your life?
 Let us know on our Facebook page.

 This blog post was updated in September 2019.

 Be the first to read the latest from Shaped.